ArnaudBuchholz/ui5-test-runner/docs/README.md

 # 📚 Documentation

+## 🍁 Overview

+A self-sufficient test runner for UI5 applications enabling parallel execution of tests.

+* Serve the application with `@ui5/cli` : <br/> `ui5-test-runner --port 8081 --url http://localhost:8080/test/testsuite.qunit.html`,

+* Follow the progress of the tests using [`http://localhost:8081/_/progress.html`](http://localhost:8081/_/progress.html),

+* Report is generated under the `report/` folder.

 ## 💬 Presentations
 * The initial concept *(version 1 of `ui5-test-runner`)* is explained in the article [REserve - Testing UI5](https://arnaud-buchholz.medium.com/reserve-testing-ui5-85187d5eb7f1)
 * [A different approach to UI5 tests execution](https://youtu.be/EBp0bdIqu4s), a live presentation from [UI5Con'21](https://openui5.org/ui5con/)